SarbotrickB/k8s-setup/README.md

 docker push <registry_name>/legal-docs-backend:latest
 ```
 Then we can `Update our Helm chart` to deploy the actual application instead of the dummy application.

+##  Integrate local GPU-enabled machines

+#### Install GPU Drivers
+Ensure that the GPU drivers (e.g., NVIDIA drivers) are installed on the nodes that will be used for GPU workloads.
+GPU drivers make it possible for our system and software to use the GPU for accelerating tasks.
+####  Install NVIDIA Docker Runtime
+Install the NVIDIA Docker runtime on these nodes to enable Docker to use the GPUs.
+#### Configure Kubernetes for GPUs
+Install the NVIDIA device plugin for Kubernetes, which allows Kubernetes to manage GPU resources.
+####  Modify Helm Charts for GPU Support
+Update your Helm chart to include GPU resource requests and limits in the `values.yaml` and `deployment.yaml`
+#### Update Ansible Playbooks
+Ensure that the Ansible playbooks are updated to install GPU drivers, NVIDIA Docker runtime, and configure Kubernetes nodes to use GPUs.
+#### Deploying the Application
+Deploy the updated Helm chart to our Kubernetes cluster.
+The pods should now be scheduled on GPU-enabled nodes and have access to GPU resources.
+#### Test GPU Utilization
+Deploy a simple GPU workload (e.g., TensorFlow or PyTorch job) to verify that the GPUs are being utilized.
+#### Monitor Resource Usage
+Use Kubernetes dashboards or monitoring tools like Prometheus and Grafana to monitor GPU resource usage and performance.

+### Conclusion
+By following these steps, we can extend your Kubernetes architecture to integrate local GPU-enabled machines, enabling efficient and scalable deployment of GPU workloads for creating document embeddings.
+This setup will support the web application in comparing the similarity of legal documents, leveraging the power of GPUs to handle the computationally intensive tasks involved.